Cornel Tatu

-Cornel Tatu (born July 12, 1983) in Sibiu, is a former Romanian rugby union football player and currently a coach.
+Cornel Tatu (born 12 July 1983) is a former Romanian rugby union football player and currently a coach.
 He played as a flanker.

 Club career

 During his career, Tatu played mostly for Steaua București in Romania and for București Wolves a Romanian professional rugby union team based in Bucharest that competed in the European Rugby Challenge Cup competition.
 He ended his career at Stejarul Buzău.